canjs/canjs/guides/getting-started-tutorial/define.md

 object.
 This is because JavaScript passes primitives  by value, and all other values (objects, arrays, etc.) by reference.

-As with type, above, there are two ways to define the value property: "Value", or "value".
-"Value", Uppercase, provides a constructor function, ensuring that a copy of the value is made for each instance. "value", lowercase, is set on the prototype of the object—i.e., it is not instance specific.
+As with type, above, there are two ways to define the value property: `Value`, or `value`. `Value`, uppercase, provides a constructor function, ensuring that a copy of the value is made for each instance. `value`, lowercase, is set on the prototype of the object—i.e., it is not instance specific.

 ### remove <a name="remove"></a>